A perspective post today’s CAT:

 So, there is no way for you to really know right now, how you did or how the others did.
 Some random expert opinions can’t change that fact.
 The fancy analyses coming from some CAT coaching institute or CAT preparation expert is almost always way off the mark.

 You would not have been able to change anything now even if you actually knew how you or the others did.

 You have done your part.
 Let the IIMs, and the other B-Schools that accept the CAT scores, do their bit now.

 Whether you have done exceptionally well, or not as well as you possibly could have – in either case, thinking about it now won’t change anything.

 And many of you would be pleasantly surprised when the results come out.
 I say and see this every year.

 No exam or its result can finally decide your fate or prevent your success.
 You, and your life, is bigger than any exam(s) you take.

-What should you do now?
-Focus on the numerous non-CAT exams that remain.
-Let’s worktogether to ensure that you give them your best now.
+From tomorrow morning, focus on the numerous non-CAT exams that remain.
+Let’s work together to ensure that you give them your best now.

 Focus on what you can still change.
 Stop fretting about what has happened – just believe that it was good/happened for good.

 You prepared well and played your heart out – in the end, that is all that counts.
 And for that, well done! 🙂